friends-of-asaprosar/friends-of-asaprosar.github.io/analysis.md

 ## Helpful stuff to know:

-- Cylinder and axis are coupled togrether, axis gives rotation.
+- Cylinder and axis are coupled together, axis gives rotation.
 If the cylinder matches but the axis is totally different, that doesn't make sense.
 - You always want to match both eyes, never a single one
 - The "ignore cyl and axis" function is no longer required
 - A prescription can be transformed to another one.
 That's possible because cylinder abd sphere are coupled together.